Skip to page content

 Purpose

 Effective enrollment management requires a delicate balance between the breadth of course offerings required to meet student needs and the cost of offering those courses.
 When managed well, enrollments in the majority of courses are strong enough to support a limited number of necessarily-small offerings.
-Contractually, the process requires attendance to multiple articles in the YFA/YCCD Contract, including Class Size Balancing (4.8), Class Capacity (4.10), Large Class Accommodations (4.11), and at times Annualized Load (4.6), Underload (4.7), and Banking (Article 10).
+Contractually, the process requires attendance to multiple articles in the YFA/YCCD Contract, including Class Size Balancing (4.8), Class Capacity (4.10), Extra Student Stipends and Large Class Accommodations (4.11), and at times Annualized Load (4.6), Underload (4.7), and Banking (Article 10).

 Essential Realities